Dr. Laurie Anderson, Department Head

 - One letter of reference in the graduate application must be written by a department faculty member who agrees to become the student’s major professor if the student is admitted to the MS program.
 This agreement must be stated plainly in the letter of reference.

 - Up to nine credits of approved courses may be double-counted.
 To be double-counted, the courses must be GEOL or GEOE courses taken at the graduate level, which includes 400/500-level courses taken at the 500-level, or 600-level courses.
+Students may use 400-level courses only if 500-level versions of these courses are not available.

 - Accelerated students are not eligible to hold teaching assistantship (TA) or research assistantship (RA) appointments until after they have completed the BS degree.
-Only students who have taken the GRE are eligible for TA/RA appointments.

 - If the final cumulative GPA for the BS degree and the cumulative graduate GPA both fall below 3.0 at the time of completion of the BS degree, the department reserves the right to drop the student from the accelerated MS option.
 In this case, the student may make a new application to be admitted to the regular MS program, but no double-counted courses will be permitted.